-Just before the sun set on last year’s Farm Aid, Jack Johnson, the surfer-singer-songwriter, took the stage in a faded tee and some basic jeans to debut new song he composed just for the event.
+Just before the sun set on a recent Farm Aid, Jack Johnson, the surfer-singer-songwriter, took the stage in a faded tee and some basic jeans to debut a new song he composed just for the event.
 The song was about Willie Nelson, the legendary country singer and one of Farm Aid’s organizers.
 This is how it began:

 Willie got me stoned and took all my money